Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

     *   **Action:** Based on the verified plan from Step 3, formulate the `code_edit` content (the proposed diff text).
         *   Ensure `instructions` are explicit (add vs. modify/replace).
         *   **When replacing or removing code, the old/deprecated code MUST be completely deleted, not commented out.** The `code_edit` should reflect this direct removal.
         *   Ensure `code_edit` includes sufficient unchanged context lines for anchoring. *As a guideline, aim for 2-3 unchanged lines immediately before and after each modified code block for anchoring, where the code structure allows.
 For very small, single-line changes in isolation, context might be adjusted.
-The goal is to uniquely identify the edit location.*
+The goal is to uniquely identify the edit location.* **When editing files identified as sensitive (per Step 3.0 or an assessment during `Procedure: Analyze Impact`) or when generating a corrective edit for a previously mis-applied diff, the AI MUST prioritize extreme precision.
+This includes using highly specific anchor lines, providing broader context than usual if it clarifies the edit boundaries, and reiterating in the `instructions` for `edit_file` any critical sections of the file that must remain unchanged.**
         *   **Output of this Step:** The formulated `code_edit` string (the proposed diff text). **You MUST present this string clearly as the output of Step 4.1 before proceeding to Step 4.2.**
         *   This step ONLY involves formulating the `code_edit` text content.
 You **MUST NOT** call `edit_file` or `reapply` during this step.
 Application occurs *only* in Step 4.3 after successful verification in Step 4.2.